All Episodes

 Tell us what you found in Georgia, Matt Towery.

-Well, what's interesting about Georgia is the University of Georgia in conjunction with the Atlanta Journal Constitution did a poll just about a month ago.
+Well, what's interesting about Georgia is the University of Georgia, in conjunction with the Atlanta Journal Constitution, did a poll just about a month ago.

-And quite frankly, the results, if you've taken the face value, which I wouldn't necessarily, but I don't want to quibble with other polls right now, you've had a complete reversal of fortunes in Georgia.
+And quite frankly, the results, if you've taken the base value, which I wouldn't necessarily, but I don't want to quibble with other polls right now, you've had a complete reversal of fortunes in Georgia.

 At that time, you had over 50% saying that the president should be removed from office.